 Disney World excels in accommodating dietary restrictions.
-Ingredient information is readily available at all Disney dining locations. – Just ask a cast member.
+Ingredient information is readily available at all Disney quick- and table-service dining locations. – Just ask a cast member.
 Make sure to note all dietary restrictions on your Dining Reservations.
 Remind your server, and they will bring the chef to your table to discuss an alternative meal.
-You can learn more about Disney’s Special Dietary Requests website.
+You can learn more at Disney’s Special Dietary Requests website.

 You need to make Dining Reservations if you want to eat at a table service restaurant.

-You need to make your ADRs 180 days befoe your trip, or as soon as you make your vacation package reservations, whichever comes first.
+You need to make your reservations 180 days befoe your trip, or as soon as you make your vacation package reservations, whichever comes first.

 Dining Reservations are not a “reservation” in the traditional sense.
 You will not arrive at your restaurant to find a placard sitting on a table holding the spot for you.
 What a reservation means is that you get the first available seat AFTER you have checked in.
 Disney recommends that you check in about 15 minutes before your scheduled reservation time.

 Make a List of Disney Restaurants

 The first thing you need to do is make a list of restaurants that your family might enjoy.